eehakkin/rsync-backup/README.md

 Copy backup directories from sources using rsync(1).

-Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to newly created backup directories whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).
+Disk usage is minimised and transfers are speeded up by hard linking files from old backup directories to newly created backup directories whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).